 The question to which art is always having to give an account is, “Why this waste?”

-In another session later in the day however, conference speaker, Malcolm Guite, answered the question quite succinctly when he noted that Matthew 26 is the first and only time the gospels that Jesus says something is “beautiful”.
+In another session later in the day however, conference speaker, Malcolm Guite, answered the question quite succinctly when he noted that Matthew 26 is one of the few times the gospels that Jesus says something is “beautiful”.

 Well, that settled it for me.